braniii/prettypyplot/docs/gallery/cmaps.md

 The qualitative colors `'pastel_autumn'`, `'pastel_spring'`, `'pastel_rainbow'` are neither  colorblind friendly nor suited for black-white.

-All colormaps starting with `tol:` were designed by Paul Tol.
-All of them are colorblind friendly and some are even print friendly.
-For a detailed discussion check out his lovely [blog](https://personal.sron.nl/~pault/).

 !!! warning
     `macaw`, `pastel5`, `pastel6`, and `ufcd` will be only modified slightly in future relases.
 All others will probably change dramatically.